TrellixVulnTeam/swahilipython_SCMU/Doc/using/mac.rst

 integrated development environment, see section :ref:`ide` and use the Help menu when the IDE is running.

-If you want to run Python scripts from the Terminal window command line or from the Finder you first need an editor to create your script.
+If you want to run Python scripts kutoka the Terminal window command line or kutoka the Finder you first need an editor to create your script.
 Mac OS X comes with a number of standard Unix command line editors, :program:`vim` and :program:`emacs` among them.
-If you want a more Mac-like editor, :program:`BBEdit` or :program:`TextWrangler` from Bare Bones Software (see http://www.barebones.com/products/bbedit/index.html) are good choices, as is :program:`TextMate` (see https://macromates.com/).
+If you want a more Mac-like editor, :program:`BBEdit` or :program:`TextWrangler` kutoka Bare Bones Software (see http://www.barebones.com/products/bbedit/index.html) are good choices, as is :program:`TextMate` (see https://macromates.com/).
 Other editors include :program:`Gvim` (http://macvim-dev.github.io/macvim/) and :program:`Aquamacs` (http://aquamacs.org/).

-To run your script from the Terminal window you must make sure that :file:`/usr/local/bin` is in your shell search path.
+To run your script kutoka the Terminal window you must make sure that :file:`/usr/local/bin` is in your shell search path.

-To run your script from the Finder you have two options:
+To run your script kutoka the Finder you have two options:

 * Drag it to :program:`PythonLauncher`